avanwouwe/citadel-browser-agent/docs/config/shadow-it.md

 Shadow IT applications are considered sensitive, in the same way as the domains in `domain.sensitive`.
 This means that their URLs are not masked in the logs, even for events below the `maskUrlLevel`.
 Where a regular hostname, path and query string would be hashed to protect personal data, the URLs of shadow IT applications are logged in clear, so that your SOC can understand exactly which application was used and how.
 See [Logging & Reporting](/config/logging-reporting) for more on URL masking.

 ## your own applications
 An application is only considered shadow IT if it is not one of your own.
-Any host listed in `company.applications` or `company.domains` is part of your protected scope, and Citadel never applies shadow IT logic to it.
+Any host listed in `organization.applications` or `organization.domains` is part of your protected scope, and Citadel never applies shadow IT logic to it.
 To stop a sanctioned application from being treated as shadow IT, simply declare it as one of your applications.

 ```
     ...